jamiealquiza/bicache/README.md

 [![GoDoc](https://godoc.org/github.com/jamiealquiza/bicache?status.svg)](https://godoc.org/github.com/jamiealquiza/bicache)

 # bicache
 Bicache is a sharded hybrid MFU/MRU, TTL optional, general purpose cache for Go.

-Pure MRU (LRU eviction) caches are great because they're fast and incredibly simple; items that are used often generally remain in the cache.
-One downside is that large, sequential scan where the number of misses exceeds the MRU cache size causes _highly used_ (and perhaps the most useful) data to be evicted in favor of _recent_ data.
-A MFU cache makes the distinction of item value based on access frequency rather than recency.
-This means that valuable keys are insulated from large scans of potentially less valuable data.
+It combines exact LRU ordering and MFU accounting per shard (read: accurate but possibly expensive).

-Bicache's two tiers of cache are individually size configurable (in key count, eventually data size).
+Bicache's two tiers of cache are individually size configurable (in key count).
 A global lookup table is used to limit read ops to a max of one cache miss, even with two tiers of sharded cache levels.
 Bicache handles MRU to MFU promotions and overflow evictions at write time or on automatic interval as a background task.

 Bicached is built for highly concurrent, read heavy workloads.

 # API

-See [[GoDoc]](https://godoc.org/github.com/jamiealquiza/bicache) for additional reference.
+See [GoDoc](https://godoc.org/github.com/jamiealquiza/bicache) for additional reference.

 See code [Example](https://github.com/jamiealquiza/bicache#example) section at bottom.

-### Set(key, value)
+### Set(string, interface{}) bool
 ```go
 ok := c.Set("key", "value")
 ```

 Sets `key` to `value` (if exists, updates).
 Set can be used to update an existing TTL'd key without affecting the TTL.
 A status bool is returned to signal whether or not the set was successful.
 A `false` is returned when Bicache is configured with `NoOverflow` enabled and the cache is full.

-### SetTTL(key, value, seconds)
+### SetTTL(string, interface{}, int32) bool
 ```go
 ok := c.SetTTL("key", "value", 3600)
 ```

 Sets `key` to `value` (if exists, updates) with a TTL expiration (in seconds).
 SetTTL can be used to add a TTL to an existing non-TTL'd key, or, updating an existing TTL.
 A status bool is returned to signal whether or not the set was successful.
 A `false` is returned when Bicache is configured with `NoOverflow` enabled and the cache is full.

-### Get(key)
+### Get(string) interface{}
 ```go
 value := c.Get("key")
 ```

 Returns `value` for `key`.
 Increments the key score by 1.
-Get returns `nil` if the key doesn't exist or was evicted.
+Get returns `nil` if the key doesn't exist.

-### Del(key)
+### Del(string)
 ```go
 c.Del("key")
 ```

 Removes `key` from the cache.

-### List(\<n\>)
+### List(int) ListResults
 ```go
 c.List(10)
 ```